brunoborges/gamboa-project/README.md

 The `code/email` package has some useful classes to sending emails.
 Templates must go to `config/templates` and can be HTMLs.
 All configuration like SMTP properties are located in the `emailContext.xml`.

 ### Want a clean structure?
-If you want a clean project structure, without any code, just create a project and delete everything from `code/pages` and `layout`.
+If you want a clean project structure, without any code, you have two options:

+1. Just create a project based on `gamboa-archetype` and delete everything from `code/pages` and `layout`.
 Then drop your functional prototype to `layout` and start coding from scratch.
 Remember to follow Wicket's convention (one WebPage/Panel/Border class for each HTML file).

+2. Or, create a project with the `gamboa-clean-archetype`.
+This archetype has only one HTML, no CSS or Javascripts, no Spring services except the base MongoDBService and Email utilities.
+It also has no SignUp/SignIn examples.
+It is a clean project where you can drop any prototype inside `layout/` and start coding from scratch.

+### MongoDBService

 The `MongoDBService` file has useful Scala definitions to work with MongoDB.
 If you know what you are doing, feel free to change that.